EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 "id": "urn:wmo:md:eu-eumetnet-surface-observations:land-station-observations"
 ```

-*Time and Resolution*.
+*Time and Resolution*

 Use the `time` object to specify time coverage and resolution.
 For example:
 ```
 "time": {
   "interval": ["2025-12-08T09:00:00Z", ".."],